the article and data that initiated the Ravenstonedale project

 But, whichever county in the British Isles you are researching, having a clear strategy to locating the necessary records, does not always work if you are restricted to researching on-line!
 So quite often I have to turn to Family Search, which provides a free index to the entries in a substantial number of parishes in the British Isles.

 At this point, I must tell you that I am regularly sent family trees for inclusion on this site, or on either of my one-name study websites, which seem to have been produced either from public trees on sites like Ancestry or My Heritage, or entirely from records located on Family Search (and you should also be aware that many of the 'parish records' provided on Ancestry are actually sourced from Family Search).
+Family Search is a brilliant site, but indiscriminate use of records which provide very few of the extra details found on most parish records can result in major inaccuracies.
 Some of the trees I am sent contain very obvious errors, often as a result of the compiler’s lack of understanding of the geography of the British Isles, but sometimes because no attention has been paid to available census entries to confirm family grouping, or considering the possible age range at which women are likely to bear children!
 My first task is always to try to replicate the details on the tree using actual census and parish register data – and it can be very hard to explain to someone that a key person in their tree actually died soon after birth, so cannot possibly be their great grandfather!
 The lack of burial records on Family Search is just one reason for the many inaccurate trees that you will find online; another is the practice of ‘cherry-picking’ a marriage for a couple with the right names – regardless of the logic of where such a marriage took place in relation to the births of the couple themselves and/or children.
 If you are struggling to find a marriage for a couple you have located in the census, it may help to know that it was very common for marriages to take place in the bride’s parish, and in some communities the first child would also be born at the bride’s family home, even if the couple lived elsewhere.

 It is often helpful to find an old Ordnance Survey map which shows the old roads, and physical aspects of the region, as this will help you to work out how likely it is that your ancestors would have moved between the different parishes where you have located possible relatives.
 For example, I know that there were old droving routes connecting Ravenstonedale with the Yorkshire parishes to the south and south east – and that the many nonconformist families would have thought nothing of walking many miles across the fells to attend a meeting house located in Sedbergh, Garsdale or Dent.
 Some will have met their future wives at such meetings.